Follow-up Unpaid Invoices – Year-end Accounting

 You may have clients that may not pay you what they owe you.
 Others may have forgotten to pay.
 It’s time for you to send them a reminder as the year gets closer to its end.

 When preparing for end of year tax filing, the first thing you get in order is your bookkeeping.
 You need to ensure all your business expenses have been recorded.
 Also make sure to separate your business expenses from personal.

-As a small business owner or manager, you need to gather and record all your receipts and bills for the year’s purchase as well as customer invoices and bank account statements.
+As a small business owner or manager, you’re required to gather and record all your receipts and bills for the year’s purchase, as well as customer invoices and bank account statements.

 Note that business documents (invoices, receipts and bills) can be requested by the tax administration any time the need arises.
 As a taxpayer, you are obliged to keep your business transactions and documents for at least ten years.

 It’s now time for you to take a closer look at some of your transactions to figure exactly how you’ll follow up unpaid invoices.

 If yes, then know it’s absolutely important for you to start checking on your creditors.
 If you have unpaid invoices, you will need to recover them before the end of the year.

 In reality, it’s very rare to find a business that isn’t owed.
 If you are one of such businesses with clients that are unlikely to pay their dues, note that not many remember to pay on time.
 In this case, you will have to remind them about what they owe you.

 You have to frequently send out reminders to your customers who have pending payments to make.
 This task will help you get paid on time.
 This can help you save a lot of time for the year-end accounting last-minute stress.

 Wave is one of the most popular free online accounting software for small business.
 Wave App has a web app and a phone-app version.
 It has an invoice software that is free and easy to use.
 You can automate reminders to your business’ creditors.
 With Wave, you can create profession invoices for free.